Skip to main content

 ) -> ActionSubError

-Create a new sub error, specifying an error category name, optional message, and an optional list of error locations.
+Create a new sub error, specifying an error category name, optional message, and optional location information.

 The category should be finer grain error categorizations provided by the rule authors, and tend to be language specific.
 These should not be any kind of shared concepts among all errors for all languages/rules.
 For example, timeouts and infra errors should not go here - buck2 tries to categorize these types of errors automatically.
 An example of a finer grain error category may be the error code for rustc outputs.